burakbeyhan/Fire-Progression-Mapping-FPM-on-the-base-of-satellite-data-/README.md

 C:\Users\Aidata\AppData\Roaming\QGIS\QGIS3\profiles\default\processing\models

-The main model (Fire Progression Mapping.model3) draws on two additional python scripts (FPM vector legend.py and FPM raster legend.py) that should be copied to the script folder (“processing/scripts”) of QGIS installation.
+Additionally, the main model (Fire Progression Mapping.model3) draws on two additional python scripts (FPM vector legend.py and FPM raster legend.py) that should be copied to the script folder (“processing/scripts”) of QGIS installation.
 In a typical Windows-based operating system, the default address for the respective folder is as following;

 C:\Users\Aidata\AppData\Roaming\QGIS\QGIS3\profiles\default\processing\scripts

+Extra information about the use of each model can be obtained by running the models concerned in QGIS.

 ## Software Requirements
 QGIS - https://qgis.org/